js-girls/workshop/STEPS.md

 * Allows us to remove tasks
 * Allows us to mark task as done

-But as you may have noticed, it is not capable of saving informations after we leave the page (or reload it).
-In a real life scenario, this task is often accomplished with a server: all the actions that we do on our page can be sent to a server that will save the data to a storage after some validation.
+But as you may have noticed, it is not capable of saving information after we leave the page (or reload it).
+In a real life scenario, this task is often accomplished with a server.
+All the actions that we do on our page can be sent to a server that will save the data to a storage after some validation.
 But we don’t have a server, so we need to persist our tasks on our browser.

 This is possible with the `localStorage` API.